+- 2 sets of wings

 - Long antennae

-- Pollen baskets on their hind legs
+- May have pollen baskets on their hind legs

 - Orange banded (occasionally all black)

-- Smaller and thinner than most bumblebees
+- Smaller and thinner than bumblebees

 - Fat and furry!

 - 2 sets of wings

 - Long antennae

 - Shiny back legs which pollen balls can stick to.

 - Tails usually white, red, buff or brown